 Business owners have a lot to handle, so it’s no surprise that they leave payment processing to someone else.
 If you don’t understand your payment processor contract or don’t really know how payment processes work, you’ll likely overpay.
 Get curious and find out more!

 If you’re looking for a credit card payment processor who will work with you to keep your fees low, contact Velocity Merchant Services for a free consultation to talk about your needs.
-Ask about our EMV chip card terminals and our rates, which are among the lowest in the industry.
+Ask about our EMV chip card terminals and our rates, which are the lowest in the industry.